 When it comes to reliability and trust, “Blue“ is the best choice.
 Accordingly, the apps that people have to give their private information to use it like Facebook, Twitter, LinkedIn, Skype are blue-colored; it is not a coincidence!
 Google+ must have chosen “Red” to emphasize its speed.
 How’s that sound?
-When Snapchat choose “Yellow” for app icon, it wants to bring youthful image into the forefront.
+When Snapchat choose “Yellow” for mobile app icon, it wants to bring youthful image into the forefront.
 We can multiply this kind of examples.

-When you decide to take advantage of colors for your app, you should not skip the process, as colors may have different meanings in different cultures.
+When you decide to take advantage of colors for your mobile app, you should not skip the process, as colors may have different meanings in different cultures.

 For different genders as well! 🙂

-If you are building an app that mainly targets women, here is the best advice for you, by Kissmetrics:
+If you are building an mobile app that mainly targets women, here is the best advice for you, by Kissmetrics: